docker/docs/ucp/install-sandbox-2.md

 - Create a repository in DTR
 - Set up certificates or set insecure flag
 - Pull a Docker image, tag it and push it to your DTR repo.
-- Edit the Docker image you just pulled, tag it and push it to your DTR repo.
-- Set up your shell so you can interact with Docker objects in UCP using the command line
-- Use UCP to deploy your edited image to a node
+- Use UCP to deploy the image to a node

-## Step 1: Set --insecure registry or set up DTR trust and login
+## Step 1: Set --insecure registry or set up DTR trust and log in

-Next, we'll set up a security exception that allows a the Docker-machine hosts used in your UCP cluster to push images to and pull images from DTR even though the DTR instance has a self-signed certificate.
+First, we'll set up a security exception that allows a the Docker-machine hosts used in your UCP cluster to push images to and pull images from DTR even though the DTR instance has a self-signed certificate.
 For a production deployment, you would